SAP HANA

-SAP HANA (HochleistungsANalyseAnwendung or High-performance ANalytic Application) is an in-memory, column-oriented, relational database management system developed and marketed by SAP SE.
+SAP HANA (HochleistungsANalyseAnwendung) is an in-memory, column-oriented, relational database management system developed and marketed by SAP SE.
 Its primary function as the software running a database server is to store and retrieve data as requested by the applications.
 In addition, it performs advanced analytics (predictive analytics, spatial data processing, text analytics, text search, streaming analytics, graph data processing) and includes extract, transform, load (ETL) capabilities as well as an application server.